CUBRID: Connection broker

-Also, a local object pool enables some parts of the execution to be deferred from the database server (e.g. tuple insertion and deletion, DDL statements), thus lowering the database server load.

-Since the connection broker is not bound to the same machine as the database server, CUBRID can take advantage of the hardware resources of several machines while processing queries on a single database.

-Application layer

-Applications can use one of the available APIs to connect to a CUBRID connection broker.
+To further improve performance, the connection broker uses a local object pool, which allows certain operations—such as tuple insertion, deletion, and DDL statements—to be deferred from the database server.
+This reduces server load and enhances responsiveness.

+Unlike traditional database systems where the connection broker and database server are on the same machine, CUBRID’s broker can run on separate machines.
+This distributed architecture enables better resource utilization, scalability, and high availability by allowing multiple machines to process queries on a single database.
+By offloading tasks and distributing processing power, the connection broker significantly improves database efficiency and performance.

 Features

 High Availability

 CUBRID High Availability provides load-balanced, fault-tolerant and continuous service availability through its shared-nothing clustering, automated fail-over and manual fail-back mechanisms.

 CUBRID's 3-tier architecture allows native support for High-Availability with two-level auto failover: the broker failover and server failover.

 Broker failover

 When connecting to a broker via a client API, users can specify, in the connection URL, a list of alternative hosts where brokers are listening for incoming requests.
 In case of a hardware, network, operating system or software failure on one of the hosts, the underlying client API automatically fails over to the next host that a user has provided.